Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 In other cases, some of the Android components part of our strategy is providing programmable DSP capability where features that are still in the process of being matured can be implemented on our device, until they have been matured, and then sometimes they can get integrated into the AP or somewhere else that proves to be more cost effective, or in some cases is perceived to be more cost effective, but, in fact, isn't.

-So, generally, the defense mechanism of differentiating around the analog and mixed-signal capabilities, certainly things like the amplifiers were much higher voltages, 8, 9, 10 volts and growing, you're not going to see that integrated into an SOC for the foreseeable future and you would just make it more expensive and riskier in the process.
+So, generally, the defense mechanism of differentiating around the analog and mixed-signal capabilities, certainly things like the amplifiers were much higher voltages, 8, 9, 10 volts and growing.
+You're not going to see that integrated into an SOC for the foreseeable future and you would just make it more expensive and riskier in the process.

 So, we see that from time to time.
-Overall, we see good opportunity to continue to grow the content we provide into handsets, life is not a straight line up onto the right, and this year and any other year is no different, but we see really good opportunity over time to continue to grow the business.
+Overall, we see good opportunity to continue to grow the content we provide into handsets.
+Life is not a straight line up and to the right, and this year and any other year is no different, but we see really good opportunity over time to continue to grow the business.
 And I don't see anything unusual that's happening in – along the lines of the question you've asked.
-It feels like just that's – that's life in our business.
+It feels like just, that's life in our business.

 Matthew D. Ramsay - Canaccord Genuity, Inc.